FIRE-Phoebe/Gas_Price_analysis/README.md

     <p align=center>
      <img src='Resources/images/mrm_3.0.PNG' width=450 height=45></p>

 Moreover, while we add additional factors : consumers' types, we drop variable all_consumersw which is perfectly correlated with other factors.
-The intercept is 2.81 and the most impacting factor to the all grades gas price is **Year**, which is 1.64.
-Also, consumption: 8.93, Electic consumers: -6.5, and Industrial consumers: -2.79 are the most impacting factors to the all grades gas price.
-From the OLS regression results, it indicates the residential consumers are significant with R-squared of 90.5%.
+The intercept is 2.81 and the most impacting factors are the total consumption: 8.93, Electic consumers: -6.5, and Industrial consumers: -2.79 that correlated with the all grades gas price.
+Also, the OLS regression results indicate the p-value of residential consumers are significant.
 - MRM4:
   - intercept: 2.81
   - coefficients:
     <img src='Resources/images/mrm_4new.PNG' width=900 height=50>

   - Additional Factors
     <p align = center>
      <img src='Resources/images/mrm_4.1new.PNG' width=400 height=50></p>